 Nolet’s gin is floral and fruit-forward, with peach, raspberry and rose included among its botanicals.
 Its fruity profile works well with the slightly funky Le Brun organic cidre from France.
 If you can’t find this brand, you can swap it out for any dry sparkling cider you like.

 The combination of gin and cider balanced with simple syrup and fresh citrus is almost enough to make you forget the traditional Champagne version.
 Fortunately, there’s no rule that says you have to choose one over the other.

-Add all ingredients except the cider into a shaker with ice and shake vigorously.
+Add the gin, simple syrup and lemon juice into a shaker with ice and shake vigorously until well-chilled.

 Strain into a Champagne flute.